-In this post, we’ll talk about the main differences between the old Universal Analytics and the new Analytics 4.
-We’ll also reveal the blindspots that Google has with its analytics platforms, especially when it comes to identifying individual leads.
+This post will discuss the main differences between the old Universal Analytics and the new Analytics 4.
+We’ll also reveal the blind spots that Google has with its analytics platforms, especially when it comes to identifying individual leads.

-The solution to this missing lead information is WhatConverts; one platform that gives you all the information you need to qualify and assign value to specific leads.
-Once you understand the differences between UA and GA4, click the link at the bottom to see how WhatConverts can help you get more out of Google’s new platform.
+Once you understand the differences between UA and GA4, click the link below to see how WhatConverts can help you get more out of Google’s new platform.

 Universal Analytics (UA) provided the following general information: